Support Groups and 12-Step Programs

 - SMART recovery information is available at smartrecovery.org.

 - Local newspapers also carry listing for local support groups.
 Meetings are often held in churches and community centers.

 AA and NA are free.
 The requirements are simple and straightforward.
 The only requirement to participate is a desire to stop using.
-To find a treatment program that incorporates a recovery program like AA or NA, call 1-888-744-0069Who Answers? now.

 Frequently Asked Questions